valiant logo

 Hip room 57.2 57.2

-1971 dodge demonFor 1971, Dodge introduced the Demon, essentially a Plymouth Duster, and the Demon 340 replaced the Swinger 340; the Custom hardtop became the Swinger, and the old Swinger became the Swinger Special.
+1971 dodge demonFor 1971, the Dodge Demon, a copy of the wildly successful Plymouth Duster, appeared; the Custom hardtop became the Swinger, and the old Swinger became the Swinger Special.
 All were sold with much less success than the Duster; and when Plymouth returned the favor by bringing out the Scamp, a clone of the Swinger, it sold moderately well, but not nearly as well as the Duster itself.
+The Duster/Demon 340 had 16 cubic feet of trunk space (far more than the Valiant) and weighed around 3,353 pounds.

-Road Test magazine tested the 340 Demon (similar to the 340 Duster) in April 1971.
-They got from 0 to 60 in a quick 7.8 seconds - with an automatic transmission and bias-ply tires - and ran through the quarter mile in 14.6 seconds at 96 mph, with a top speed of 127 mph.
+Road Test magazine tested the Dodge Demon 340 in April 1971.
+They got from 0 to 60 in 7.8 seconds - with an automatic transmission and bias-ply tires - and ran through the quarter mile in 14.6 seconds at 96 mph, with a top speed of 127 mph.

 Gas mileage was at 14 city, 17 highway, not far from the standard 318 and reasonably close to the slant six.
 Cornering, finish, luggage, performance, steering were rated excellent; details, instruments, quietness, ride, visibility, overall were rated very good.
 The base price was $3400 including tach, stereo cassette, and automatic.